 Criteria for the promotion and tenure of faculty in the College of Medicine are specified in AC-23 and the section of this document titled “College of Medicine Promotion and Tenure Criteria.”

-Download a copy of the Promotion & Tenure Statement of the Dean of the College of Medicine from Sharepoint (PDF format; PSU Access ID login required).
+Download a copy of Promotion & Tenure Criteria for the College of Medicine from Sharepoint (PDF format; PSU Access ID login required).

 Jump to topic